 The European Commission recently sent a warning to X Corp. owner Elon Musk and CEO Linda Yaccarino.
-The commission expressed concerns over the spread of illegal content, including incitements to violence and hate speech, on X’s platform.
+The commission expressed concerns over the spread of illegal content, including incitements to violence and hate speech, on X’s social media platform.
 This warning could potentially lead to penalties and restrictions being imposed on the company in Europe.

 Thierry Breton, European commissioner for the internal market, wrote a letter addressing recent events and the planned broadcast of a live conversation between a US presidential candidate and Musk on the X platform.
 In the letter, Breton highlighted the risks associated with disseminating content that could incite violence, hate, and racism during major political or societal events worldwide.
 He urged X to improve the effectiveness of their systems and report the measures taken to his team promptly.